 Shepadoodles are one of the largest doodle dog mixes on our list.
 They are typically between 60-90 lbs but get over 100 lbs depending on their breeding.
 Don’t let their size fool you though, they can learn agility dog sports and keep up with many of their smaller poodle mix cousins.

 The Possibilities are Endless

 The poodle mixes on our list are just a few of the crosses that you can find.
 Check out welovedoodles.com for all the info you need to find the right poodle mix for you.
-While cross-breeds aren’t registered breeds, they are getting more and more popular.
+While cross-breeds aren’t registered as popular and well-known dog breeds, they are getting more and more popular.

-Make sure you look into how the poodle mix is bred, as their pedigree can help you decide what behaviours, appearances, dietary needs, and genetic traits your new dog will have.
+Make sure you look into how the poodle mix is bred, as their pedigree can help you decide what behaviours, appearances, dietary grooming needs, and genetic traits your new dog care will have.